 You can use the table below to keep track of dose changes when you start taking perindopril.

 - Timing: Perindopril is usually taken once a day, in the morning before breakfast.
 Take your dose at about the same time each day.
 Your healthcare provider may suggest that you take your first dose before bedtime because it can make you feel dizzy.

 - Limit or avoid alcohol while you are taking perindopril.
 Alcohol can increase your chance of side effects such as dizziness and light-headedness.

 - Missed dose: If you forget to take your dose, take it as soon as you remember.
 But if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Perindopril is not suitable if you are pregnant or planning a pregnancy.
 It is also not suitable if you have had a severe allergic reaction to an ACE inhibitor in the past, eg, swelling of your lips, eyes or tongue (called angioedema).
 Read more about who cannot take ACE inhibitors.

 Things to consider while you are taking perindopril

 Have a sick day plan

-If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or have dehydration from other causes, it’s important to let your GP know, as they may advise you to stop taking your perindopril for a few days and start again when you feel better.
+If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or are dehydrated from another illness, it’s important to let your healthcare provider know, as they may advise you to stop taking your perindopril for a few days, or decrease your dose and start again when you feel better.